Last updated January 2023 | Contact | Privacy Policy

 Once the childhood home of Elias Canetti, winner of the 1981 Nobel Prize in Literature.
 Canetti vividly describes his time here until his father's death in 1912 in his memoir The Tongue Set Free (1988).
 The house has since been re-numbered 292.

-Assimilation into mainstream middle-class society has shown to be most prominent amongst the affluent Ashkenazi members of the community.
-Crition Gradisky, for instance, represented Didsbury Ward in the City Council (Obituary), Israel Sieff, co-founder of Marks and Spencer, donated £5,000 to the Manchester Grammar School (Graham and Phythian, 1965, p.86) and Gustav Behrens was chairman of the Halle Concert’s Society and director of the Chamber of Commerce (Obituary).
-Siegmund Oppenheim also participated on quite a high level in the local community as a Vice-Consul and Justice of the Peace, Magistrate.
+Assimilation into mainstream middle-class society has been shown to be most prominent amongst the affluent Ashkenazi members of the community.
+Cretien Gradisky, for instance, represented Didsbury Ward on the City Council (Obituary), Israel Sieff, co-founder of Marks and Spencer, donated £5,000 to the Manchester Grammar School (Graham and Phythian, 1965, p.86) and Gustav Behrens was chairman of the Hallé Concert’s Society and a director of the Chamber of Commerce (Obituary).
+Siegmund Oppenheim also participated at a high level in the local community as Vice-Consul, and Justice of the Peace, and Magistrate.

 The fact that the community’s children attended non-Jewish schools is likely to have promoted their assimilation into mainstream society, as would their upward mobility into the professions.
-Mr and Mrs 'A', however, recall that despite their mainstream education and friendships with non-Jewish school-peers, their parents rarely socialised outside the Jewish circle.
-Most of their recreational time was spent involved with charity work, literary and dramatic societies and concerts, particularly for the interest of the Jewish community’s youngsters.
+Mr and Mrs 'A', however, recall that despite their mainstream education and friendships with non-Jewish school peers, their parents rarely socialised outside the Jewish circle.
+Most of their recreational time was spent engaged in charity work, literary and dramatic societies, and concerts, particularly in support of the Jewish community’s younger members.

 5. Conclusions

 This study has found, through analysis of various class indicators (such as occupations, education and servant-keeping), significant socio-economic divisions between the Manchester Jewish communities of Didsbury and the northern sector of the city’s Jewry.
 Divisions were also found between the Didsbury Sephardi and Ashkenazi Jews.
-Although there were many wealthy Ashkenazim, it was the Sephardim that held the reputation associated with wealth and elitism.
-Yet, unlike some prominent Ashkenazim who assimilated into mainstream middle-class society, the Sephardim were more inclined to ‘keep themselves to themselves’ as is evident in their residential clustering patterns and shared occupations as shipping merchants.
-This study, then, bares out the wider comparative findings of other researchers in confirming the hypotheses that ‘separation of classes affected the Manchester Jewish minority as much as the general population’.
+Although there were many wealthy Ashkenazim, it was the Sephardim who held the reputation associated with wealth and elitism.
+Yet, unlike some prominent Ashkenazim who assimilated into mainstream middle-class society, the Sephardim were more inclined to ‘keep themselves to themselves’, as evidenced by their residential clustering patterns and shared occupations as shipping merchants.
+This study, then, bears out the wider comparative findings of other researchers in confirming the hypotheses that ‘separation of classes affected the Manchester Jewish minority as much as the general population’.

-To close on a personal note, a particularly rewarding aspect of this project has been the ‘hands on’ experience of using primary sources such as the censuses and interviewing surviving relatives.
-The excitement of tracing missing links from such sources has made this study a most enjoyable pursuit.
+To close on a personal note, a particularly rewarding aspect of this project has been the hands-on experience of using primary sources such as census records and interviewing surviving relatives.
+The excitement of tracing missing links through such sources has made this study a most enjoyable pursuit.

 6. Bibliography